FckmlDev/LunarHelper/README.md

 Note: This methods is one time, it needs to keep updating per second.
 (Do a runnable and use this methods beetween players.)

+(Contact me if you need help or you have questions about the LunarAPI